yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/ddl_create_function.md

 ## Synopsis

-Use the `CREATE FUNCTION` statement to define a new function in a database.
+Use the `CREATE FUNCTION` statement to create a function in a database.

 ## Syntax